colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Machine learning/IPL Project.md

 1. Detailed approach needs to be documented.
 2. All dream team and predicted team should be maintained.
-3. FInal business presentation needs to be created mentioning project outcome.
+3. Final business presentation needs to be created mentioning project outcome.
 4. All code needs to be alligned and complied in a folder properly.